DataONEorg/rdataone/README.md

 id <- result[1,'id']
 ```

-The metadata file that describes the located research can be downloaed and viewed in an XML viewer, text
+The metadata file that describes the located research can be downloaded and viewed in an XML viewer, text
 editor after being written to disk, or in R via the commands below:
 ```
 library(XML)